CaleyD/FrontEndGuidelines/README.md

 ### A Lot of Media Queries?

-If you find yourself needing a lot of media queries in your CSS, it might be a sign that your layout is too brittle.
+If you find yourself needing a lot of media queries in your layout's CSS, it might be a sign that your layout is too brittle.

 ## Accessibility